Skip Navigation

 Treatment for Nerve Injuries

-During your first visit to Muir Oral, Facial, & Dental Implant Surgery in Walnut Creek, CA, Dr. Karas will evaluate your condition.
+During your first visit to Muir Oral, Facial, & Dental Implant Surgery in Walnut Creek, CA, Dr. Karas or Dr. Williams will evaluate your condition.
 We may take 3D scans of your facial structures and explain your treatment options in detail so that you can make an informed decision about the next steps to take.
 Our practice also offers anesthesia and sedation for any surgical procedure in order to keep every patient comfortable and at ease.

 The different types of treatment for nerve injuries that we offer are as follows: